Garrett96/docusite/README.md

 * Does not require downloading anything on your local machine.
 * Optional password protection for page content.

-## About

-DocuSite is a modification of MkDocs designed to deploy on Vercel that streamlines the setup process regardless of technical aptitude, so you can immediately jump into working on documentation content and bringing that to your team, clients, project stakeholders, and anyone adjacent that might need to see something in greater detail.

 ## Set Up

 1] Fork the repository